 Our Greek bohemian style

-But it is true, Greek embroidery, was one of the most renowned handicrafts of Byzantium, to flourish between the middle of the 17th and the end of the 19th century.
+But the Greek embroidery was indeed one of the most renowned handicrafts of Byzantium, flourishing between the mid-17th and the end of the 19th century.

-Embroideries were used to decorate the home, adorn traditional costumes, ecclesiastical garments, and cloths.
-They could be identified according to their place of origin – Asia Minor, Constantinople, Cyprus, Thrace, mainland Greece, the Aegean or Ionian islands.
+Embroideries were used to decorate homes, adorn traditional costumes, ecclesiastical garments, and cloths.
+They could be identified by their place of origin, such as in Asia Minor, Constantinople, Cyprus, Thrace, mainland Greece, the Aegean or Ionian islands.

 Although styles and designs were transmitted either through commerce or marriage, particularly in the islands, strong regional patterns and techniques were preserved.